georgefst/georgefst-utils/README.md

-Various Haskell utility functions.
-Should try to get these merged in to libraries like `extra`.
+Various Haskell things which I haven't gotten around to upstreaming or releasing.